 Option 0 (do nothing): You might say, “this is a relatively infrequent problem; when a customer goes to distributed component infrastructure, we train heavily and plan for dedicated support allotments.”

-Option 1 (incremental): design the infrastructure so each component can announce what roles it uses, design the package so each file in it is associated with a role, design the package installer to install files that match roles.
+Option 1 (be incremental): design the infrastructure so each component can announce what roles it uses, design the package so each file in it is associated with a role, design the package installer to install files that match roles.
 User repeats desired action on every component.

-Option 2 (radical): As above, but a separate deployer policy enforcement service ensures packages are installed, updated, and removed from all infrastructure.
+Option 2 (be radical): As above, but a separate deployer policy enforcement service ensures packages are installed, updated, and removed from all infrastructure.
 User commits desired action once on the policy tool.
 This is easiest for Cloud-only organizations.

 For a sick sort of fun, look at how many times operating systems and programming languages have recreated this wheel since 2000.